 |Remaining amount goes to the debt with the highest rate and balance||= $600||= $|

 Continue this cycle each month until the debt is paid off and then move on to the next highest rate/balance account.
-This may seem like an odd process, but it is the fastest way to reduce your debts and limit the amount of interest you’ll owe.
+This may seem like an odd process, but it is the fastest way of reducing debts and limit the amount of interest you’ll owe.
 During this time, you should not add any new charges to your credit cards.
 Also, try to increase the amount you pay toward the most expensive debt each month.
 Track your progress with a chart like this:

 While you are starting to follow your repayment plan from Step 3, you should contact your creditors and lenders to see if you can improve the terms on your debts.
 You may be able to lower your interest rates or negotiate a reduced settlement on some debts by speaking with the customer service department.
 It is especially easy to negotiate the terms of debts that are charged off (dismissed) by the creditor or in collections already.
 Also think about moving some of your credit card debts to new accounts with lower interest rates.
 Moving a balance to a credit card with a 0% introductory rate for 6-12 months can help you save a lot on interest.
 Just be sure to keep each of your credit card balances below 30% of the credit limits to avoid damaging your credit score.
 During this time, investigate if consolidating your debts into a personal loan or home equity loan could help too.

 Do your best to meet your repayment goals each month.
 It’s OK if the amount you put toward your most expensive debt each month varies.
 Just try to consistently put as much as possible toward your debts.
 Signing up for an automated payment system and keeping a chart of your progress on the refrigerator can help you stay on track.
 When you reach major milestones, be sure to celebrate your successes.
 Before you know it, you’ll be debt-free!